-You will submit five assignments over the semester.
+You will submit four assignments over the semester.
 You may choose whichever exercise sets most interest you (or fit best with your schedule, etc.).
-For example, you could submit an exercise set for each of the first five sections in the lecture notes that we cover, if you know you'll have more work in other classes toward the end of the semester.
-Alternatively, you may submit 4 exercise sets and 1 research-related project (instead of the 5th ES), along the lines of "Short project #1" in the exercise set PDF document.
+For example, you could submit an exercise set for each of the first four sections in the lecture notes that we cover, if you know you'll have more work in other classes toward the end of the semester.
+Alternatively, you may submit 3 exercise sets and 1 research-related project (instead of the 4th ES), along the lines of "Short project #1" in the exercise set PDF document.
 The project should basically be the research you're pursuing for your field paper, focusing on the econometric part of it (since that's what I can best help you with).
-If you happen to be a 3rd-year PhD student, you also have the option of doing 3 exercise sets and 2 short projects; I encourage you to do this option, even if you feel like you haven't really gotten started on research yet (this is a good commitment mechanism/motivation).
+You can also do 2 ES and the 2 short projects.
+I encourage you to do this option, even if you feel like you haven't really gotten started on research yet (this is a good commitment mechanism/motivation!).
 Grades will be based on these assignments.